walterxie/assignment-prs/README.md

 ## Questions

-1. What is the formula for additive model to calculate PRS?
+1. How many models that the genotypes are coded?
+What is the formula for additive model to calculate PRS?

 2. Make a summary of given genotypes in the trait.